Doctor of Medicine: Foundations of Medicine Elective Courses

 Description:

-The purpose of this elective is to familiarize students with Natural Language Processing (NLP).
-The course will consist of a a mixture of virtual lectures and hand on exercises.
-At the completion of this elective, the student should be able to:
+The purpose of this elective is to familiarize students with data standards and vocabularies, IRB compliance and protocols, as well as HIPAA in practice and research.
+The course will consist of a mixture of virtual lectures and hand on exercises.
+At the completion of this elective, the student should be able to: Describe how data standards are used in the electronic health record; Build a protocol for extracting data using data standards, specifically SNOMED, LOINC and ICD-10 codes; Build an IRB protocol for a potential project involving human subjects research; Apply the rules of HIPAA to research and practice situations.

 .5